 Midsummer Eve, the big summer celebration in Sweden!

-It may be a surprise to see the Swedes celebrate Midsummer for others besides Swedish citizen, especially considering that Swedes are known to be a bit stiff and dull!
+It may be a surprise to see how we celebrate Midsummer, especially considering that Swedes are known to be a bit stiff and dull!

-But on midsummer the stereotypical Swede is blown away and we transform to happy people who enjoy silly dances and have the party of the year!
-It is regarded as a public holiday even if it isn't, and all banks and many shops are closed or are only open for a few hours this day.
-The Swedes traveling to the countryside to celebrate this big party and if you are in a town during mid summer the town can feel a bit empty.
-If you plan to drive a car in Sweden on the day before Midsummer Eve you better be prepared for long caravans of cars heading out to the countryside or to the coasts.
+But on midsummer the stereotypical Swede is blown away and we transform to happy people who enjoy silly dances and we have the party of the year!
+Midsummer Eve is regarded as a public holiday even if it isn't, and all banks and many shops are closed, or are only open for a few hours this day.
+Many Swedes are traveling to the countryside or to the coasts to celebrate this big party and if you are in a town during midsummer the town can feel a bit empty.
+Other things to consider is if you are planning to drive a car in Sweden on the day before Midsummer Eve you better be prepared for heavy traffic and long caravans of cars on the roads the day before Midsummer Eve.
 Midsummer is a very old and dear ceremony for us and it is celebrated around the day of the summer solstice.
 The date for the celebration can vary from year to year between 19 to 25 June since it is always celebrated on a Friday.
 At this time of the year the nature is sprouting of new vegetation and we celebrate that our short summer really begins.
 Even though we have a National Day it can’t compete with the tradition, the joy and festivities that occur on Midsummer Eve festivities.

 The history of Midsummer Eve festivities

 This is a celebration that goes way back in time in Scandinavia.
 Some says it has its roots all the way back to the Vikings.
 The tradition is about celebrating the longest day of the year at the summer solstice.
-Midsummer night is said to be full of magic and according to ancient folklore had everything in nature supernatural powers on this particular night.
-It is the lightest night on the year in Sweden and the sun does not go down at all in northern Sweden.
-To be outside during Midsummer night means that you can experience the specially light night when nature looks almost magical so it is easy to imagine why it was thought that nature had special powers during this night.
-Midsummer is, and has always been a festivity for dance and joy but also a night for romance and erotica!
+Midsummer night is said to be full of magic and according to ancient folklore everything in nature has supernatural powers on this particular night.
+It is the shortest night on the year in Sweden and the sun does not set at all in northern Sweden.
+Midsummer night has a very special and wonderful light and to be outside in the night on Midsummer Eve feels special and nature look almost magical.
+So it is easy to imagine why it was thought that nature had special powers during this night.
+Midsummer is, and has always been a festivity for dance and joy but it is also a night that stands for both romance and erotica!

 The church has done several attempt in the past to turn this pagan celebration into something more quiet and orderly but without success for the wider public.